 The stranger snapped its wrist once, spinning the small staff in a peculiar arc.
 One end of the short staff telescoped back as a double-curve of polished blade licked out in a hiss of pneumatic pressure, and the metal snapped open like a spider’s unfolding leg.
 The intruder moved it coolly in the half-light of evening, as if offering it for examination.
 It was a double sickle, its second curved blade bolted on a hinge at the tip of the first.
 The robe parted on the other side, and a mocking, gloved hand beckoned him forward.

 Tristan swapped the sword from hand to hand, weighing his adversary unsurely.
 If it was astute enough to find its way unannounced into his private chamber, it was likely an adroit fighter as well.
-The grey form did not move, but merely waited for the Silloni to strike first.
+The gray form did not move, but merely waited for the Silloni to strike first.
 Tristan moved cautiously forward and the intruder let him.
-Nearer and nearer he was allowed to draw before a slight flutter appeared in the grey hooded garment before him, like the arch of a coiled serpent about to strike.
+Nearer and nearer he was allowed to draw before a slight flutter appeared in the gray hooded garment before him, like the arch of a coiled serpent about to strike.
 He was almost on top of it, and with his superior size and reach could easily smash it in two.
 This above all else warned him to be cautious of this adversary.

-The sword flashed, slicing down on the grey form and striking the marble floor with a sharp kang as it missed its deftly moving target.
+The sword flashed, slicing down on the gray form and striking the marble floor with a sharp kang as it missed its deftly moving target.
 Like an adder, the intruder lashed out with its hinged weapon, whistling through the air as it made a full revolution.
 The scorpion’s-tail weapon reached further than he had anticipated, and nicked the Silloni’s nose with its razor tip.

 Tristan closed the distance between them and slashed out with the heavy blade, finding purchase and knocking his attacker back a good eight feet through the air.
-Its body was solid, hard and dense, but he was certain that it should have been a killing blow: nothing could have survived that swipe without being cleft in half.
-Still the whirling grey dervish slid across the floor to a stop before curling back around itself.
+Its body was solid, hard and dense, but he was certain that it should have been a killing blow; nothing could have survived that swipe without being cleft in half.
+Still the whirling gray dervish slid across the floor to a stop before curling back around itself.